David Baldacci Books in Order: All Series & Standalone Novels

 Anthologies

-Baldacci has also contributed to several anthology projects over the course of his career, adding shorter works to collections alongside other thriller and mystery authors.
+Baldacci has also contributed to anthology projects alongside other thriller and mystery authors.

 1. No Rest for the Dead (2011)